-Sprouted Horse – gram curry is a healthy and delicious curry to accompany it with rice or roti’s.
-It is a coconut based curry with aromatic spices, which is delicious and an easy to make recipe.
+Sprouted Horse – gram curry is a healthy and delicious curry to accompany it with rice or rotis.
+It is a coconut-based curry with aromatic spices, which is delicious and easy to make a recipe.
 Molake hurlikalu saaru in Kannada a regional south Karnataka recipe, Sprouted horse gram is the main ingredient of this ‘saaru’ or ‘curry’, a perfect dish to enjoy with ragi mudde or rice.

 Sprouted horse gram – 200 gm

 Eggplant (brinjal) – 2 no’s cut into medium pieces